mavlink/MAVSDK-docs/en/contributing/plugins.md

 ```cpp
 virtual void disable() = 0
 ```
-The `disable()` method is called when a device has timed out.
-The method is also called before `deinit()` is called to stop any devices with active plugins from communicating (in order to prevent warnings and errors because communication to the device no longer works).
+The `disable()` method is called when a system has timed out.
+The method is also called before `deinit()` is called to stop any systems with active plugins from communicating (in order to prevent warnings and errors because communication to the system no longer works).

 If any threads, call_every, or timeouts are running, they should be stopped in this method.